Mechanisms Underlying Immune Signatures in Autoimmunity

 How May Altered Cytokine Responses Be Involved In Loss Of Tolerance?

-Working with external collaborators, we are involved in understanding how treatments targeting cytokine pathways may promote tolerance in autoimmune patients.
+Working with collaborators, we are involved in understanding how treatments targeting cytokine pathways may promote tolerance in autoimmune patients.

 Can We Better Treat Autoimmunity By Understanding The Mechanisms Of Action Of Therapies In The Context Of Each Autoimmune Patient?